-I. EXPLANATION & SUMMARY OF PROPOSED REGULATION:
+I. EXPLANATION & SUMMARY OF PROPOSED REGULATIONS:

-At the request of the Orange County Administrator's Office, the attached regulation was reviewed in depth and revisions were made to ensure that the regulation is consistent with current practices and procedures.
+The regulation was reviewed in depth and revisions were made to ensure that the regulation is consistent with current practices and procedures.

-It is my intent to place the proposal on the May 21, 2019, Consent Agenda for approval by the Board of County Commissioners.
+It is my intent to place the proposal on the March 21, 2023, Consent Agenda for approval by the Board of County Commissioners.
 Please advise me of any questions, comments, or modifications you may wish to make prior to that meeting.